nonsequitoria/simplekit/README.md

 Notes on this approach:

-- Very easy to setup
+- Very easy to setup.
 - A bit less intuitive to navigate SimpleKit source code since its all in a deep `node_modules/` subfolder.
-- You have to remember to update the package
+- You have to remember to update the package.
+- Easy to share the project with someone else, just grab the files and run `npm install`.

 ### 2. npm link